virasak/angular-elm/README.md

 ##### Elm to JS

-If your Elm Alert module has an outbound port like so:
+If your Elm Alert module has an outbound port named `updatedSeverity` that produces integers,

     port updatedSeverity : Int -> Cmd msg

-Then your AngularJS controller must have a callback on it called `updatedSeverity` that accepts an integer.
+then your AngularJS controller must have a callback on it named `updatedSeverity` that accepts an integer.

-    this.updatedSeverity = function(newSeverity) { this.severity = newSeverity }
+    this.updatedSeverity = function(newSeverity) {
+      this.severity = newSeverity
+    }

 ### Both flags and ports